timhowgego/Aquius/README.md

 * Aquius works efficiently for practical queries within large conurbations, or for inter-regional networks.
 The current extreme test case is a single query containing _every_ bus stop and weekly bus service in the whole of Greater Manchester - a network consisting of about 5 million different stop-time combinations: This takes just under a second for Aquius to query on a slow 2010-era computer.
 A third of that second is for processing, and two thirds for map rendering: Aquius' primary bottleneck is the ability of the browser to render large numbers of visual objects on a canvas.

 ## Known Issues

-This section tries to explain the reasoning behind particular quirks:

 Aquius is fundamentally inaccessible to those with severe visual impairment: The limitation lay in the concept, not primarily the implementation.
 Aquius can't even read out the stop names, since it doesn't necessarily know anything about them except their coordinates.
 Genuine solutions are more radical than marginal, implying a quite separate application.
 For example, conversion of the map into a 3D soundscape, or allowing users to walk a route as if playing a [MUD](https://en.wikipedia.org/wiki/MUD).